Small Ship Cruises

 About the M/v Ortelius

-The Ortelius what built in Poland in 1989.
+The Ortelius was built in Poland in 1989.
 This ship which served as a special-purpose vessel for the Russian Academy of Science, now serves as a floating hotel that serves up to 116 passengers.
 All passengers can take solace in the crew that is on board.
 To start it has 22 highly experienced nautical crew members, 19 Hotel staff, 8 expedition specialists and one doctor.
 This ship couldn’t be much safer than this

 Begin your route through the Drake Passage, which you’ll travel over the next several days.
 The seafarer’s route to Antarctica since the sixteenth century, this famed waterway has spelled adventure for many historic navigator and modern-day tourist.
 Enjoy some of the same experiences encountered by the great polar explorers who first charted these regions: cool salt breezes, rolling seas, maybe even a fin whale spouting up sea spray.
 The Drake Passage spans the distance between Antarctica’s South Shetland Islands and the southern tip of South America, connecting the southeastern Pacific Ocean with the southwestern Atlantic.
 As a waterway it is colossal, measuring roughly 500 miles wide and 600 miles long.
 Even so, the Drake Passage is the shortest distance from the Antarctic Continent to any other landmass.